ZNevzz/ZNevzz.github.io/notes/aws/README.md

 - Consider using VPC endpoints to access Amazon SNS
 - using the aws:SecureTransport condition in the topic policy to force requests to use SSL

+### DMS

+- configure a network that connects your source and target databases to a AWS DMS replication instance as SOURCE and TARGET
+- AWS DMS doesn't perform schema or code conversion.
+You can use tools such as Oracle SQL Developer, MySQL Workbench, or pgAdmin III to convert your schema.
+For heterogenous, use AWS Schema Conversion Tool
+- AWS DMS loads eight tables at a time
+- Disable backups and transaction logging
+- using multiple tasks for a single migration can improve performance for  sets of tables that don't participate in common transactions
+- Migrating large binary objects (LOBs) All LOB columns on the target table must be nullable.
+AWS DMS creates the target tables, it sets LOB columns to nullable by default
+-

+Ongoing replication
+Improving performance when migrating large tables Using your own on-premises name server
+Changing the user and schema for an Oracle target Changing table and index tablespaces for an Oracle target

 ## EXAM SAA CO2

  ----